Performance Limits of Single-Anchor Millimeter-Wave Positioning: Asymptotic Analysis and Geometric Interpretation of Fisher Information

 \subsection{Dynamic Scenario}

-Apart from the assumption made for the static scenario, we additionally assume that $\omega_c \gg \omega_p, \; p\in\mathcal{P}$, namely that the system under consideration is narrowband, in order to keep the expressions relatively simple and gain insight on the effect of the movement of the receiver or the transmitter.
-Again, before presenting the results, we define a couple of useful quantities. \begin{definition} The \emph{effective baseband bandwidth} of the signal arriving \emph{from the $l$-th path} is defined as
+In order to keep the expressions relatively simple and gain insight on the effect of the movement of the receiver or the transmitter, apart from the assumptions made for the static scenario, we additionally assume that $\omega_c \gg \omega_p, \; p\in\mathcal{P}$, in other words that the system under consideration is narrowband.
+Again, before presenting the results, we define a couple of useful quantities. \begin{definition} The \emph{effective baseband bandwidth} of the signal arriving from the $l$-th path is